Refining Your Attention Amid a World of Distractions

 About the Author

 Kaumil Dalal is a director in West Monroe’s Technology practice and a national leader of the firm’s Digital Workplace and Modern Systems Integration offerings.
-He partners with organizations to establish strategy, capabilities, and tailored experiences that help his clients to enable an employee experience and power intelligent and adaptive digital workplaces.
+He partners with organizations to establish strategy, capabilities, and tailored experiences that help his clients to enable an employee experience and power intelligent, adaptive, and hybrid digital workplaces.